 You don't need a fish-farm licence if you are growing or harvesting fish which aren't for sale (for example, if you have a research farm that doesn't sell the fish).
 However, you may need to register as a fish farmer.

 Email your request to cancel (with your fish-farm licence details) to email@example.com

 Who to contact

-For more information on land-based fish farming, email firstname.lastname@example.org
+For more information on land-based commercial fish farming, email firstname.lastname@example.org

 Has this been useful?
 Give us your feedback